 Professional values are the cornerstone of understanding how we can contribute in our workplaces.
 In this session, we’ll reflect on your values, how they relate to your institution or organization, and how they can help you identify your unique “superpowers” within the workplace.
 We’ll also talk about strategies for identifying and translating your skills and abilities for academic environments, including cover letters for jobs and documents such as annual evaluations.

-Learning Sequence 2: Expanding Your Alt-Ac Career by Leveraging Your Technology Skills
+Learning Cycle 2: Expanding Your Alt-Ac Career by Leveraging Your Technology Skills

 September 22, 2022, 1:00–2:30 p.m.
 ET